BlockResearchGroup/compas_rbe/docsource/intro.rst

 .. note::

     The vertices are grouped per interface.
-    For example, if an interface *k* has 4 vertices, then the force magnitudes along the frame directions are
+    For example, if interface *k* has 4 vertices, then the force magnitudes along the frame directions per vertex of the interface are

     .. math::